“I’m not good enough”

 Oftentimes our negative opinions of ourselves come from feedback and criticisms we received from others throughout our life.
 Therefore, the inner critic is not completely your own voice.
 In our sessions, we will work to find the root cause of your struggle with self-esteem.
 I will help you figure out the different “voices” you are hearing and learn to find your voice.
 I will also provide you with tools to help with self-esteem building.
 We will work together to help your inner-dialogue be one that is more encouraging and positive.

-YOU MAY STILL HAVE QUESTIONS ABOUT SELF-ESTEEM THERAPY:
+DO YOU HAVE MORE QUESTIONS ABOUT SELF-ESTEEM THERAPY?

 WHAT IF I HAVE A HARD TIME FOCUSING ON MYSELF AND THINK THAT THERAPY WOULD BE UNCOMFORTABLE FOR ME?